North Carolina A&T State University: Academics

-North Carolina A&T is accredited by the Commission on Colleges of The Southern Association of Colleges and Schools (SACS).
-The university is the nation's leading producer of African American engineers, in addition to being the leading producer of African American women engineers at the bachelor's level.
-The university is second largest producer of African American engineers at the master's level behind Georgia Institute of Technology and Johns Hopkins University; and the leading producer of African American doctorates in engineering.
+North Carolina A&T is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 The university is also noted for its degrees in agriculture.
 The School of Agriculture and Environmental Sciences is the largest agricultural school among historically black universities, and the nation's second largest producer of minority agricultural graduates.
-Additionally, the university is a leading producer of minority certified public accountants, veterinarians, and psychology undergraduates.
+The university is a leading producer of minority certified public accountants, veterinarians, and psychology undergraduates.

 N.C.
-A&T offers a highly selective Honors College for high-achieving undergraduate students of all majors.
+A&T offers a selective Honors College for high-achieving undergraduate students of all majors.
 The Honors College provides special opportunities and privileges to admitted students.
 There are about 1,000 students enrolled in the Honors College.

-As of 2018, N.C.
-A&T had an enrollment of 10,629 undergraduate and 1,513 graduate students; according to data released by the University of North Carolina System, the university awarded 1,669 bachelor's degrees, 423 master's degrees, and 57 doctoral degrees in the 2017–2018 academic year.

 Colleges and schools

-McNair Hall, constructed in 1987, is named for A&T alumnus Ronald McNair and houses the College of Engineering.
+McNair Hall, constructed in 1987, is named for A&T alumnus Ronald McNair, and houses the College of Engineering.

-The university offers 54 undergraduate, 29 master, and 9 doctoral degree programs through its nine professional colleges.
+The university offers 61 undergraduate, 35 masters, and 14 doctoral degree programs through its nine professional colleges.
 Bachelor and master degree programs are offered through the College of Agriculture and Environmental Sciences (CAES); College of Arts, Humanities and Social Sciences (CAHSS); Willie A. Deese College of Business and Economics (CoBE); College of Education (CEd); College of Engineering (CoE); College of Health and Human Sciences (CHHS) and the College of Science and Technology (CoST).
 Doctoral programs are offered through the CAES, CoE, CoST, The Joint School of Nanoscience and Nanoengineering and The Graduate College.

 In 2020, N.C.
 A&T dedicated its first named college, Willie A. Deese College of Business and Economics.
 The college is named for the 1977 alumnus, retired pharmaceutical executive, and philanthropist.

 Since 1968, A&T's academic programs were divided among nine different academic divisions.
 During this time, the university added a number of schools including of the School of Business and Economics in 1970; School of Technology in 1987; and the Joint School of Nanoscience and Nanoengineering in 2010.
 This realignment would remain until 2016, when the university again realigned its academic programs in an effort to meet the objectives of their Preeminence 2020 strategic plan.
 All courses at the university are on a credit hour system.